Osha Root: Traditional Native Remedy for Seasonal Respiratory Wellness

 Sacred Mountain Brew: Osha Root, Ginger, and Echinacea Tea (Traditional-Style Decoction)

 Informational use only.
-This is a culinary/herbal tradition and not a treatment claim.
+This is a culinary and herbal tradition and not a treatment claim.

 Ingredients